Looking for engaging Day of the Dead Spanish activities?

 Spice up your classes with these Day of the Dead Spanish activities ranging from authentic video clips to make your own memorials, crafts, recipes, songs, and so much more.

-Also, be sure to get the Day of the Dead Vocabulary and Secret Message Worksheet at the end of this post.
+Also, be sure to grab your Day of the Dead Vocabulary and Secret Message Worksheet.

 1. Colorful PowerPoint